Chapter 1 : Into Oblivion

 James sighs.
-‘Fine, she’s a Gryffindor, and similar in age to us.
+‘Fine, she’s a Gryffindor, and a similar age to us.
 That’s all you’re getting from me.’

 Remus smirks.
 It doesn’t sound like Lily, he thinks.
-If it is her, James would be dancing to him now.
+If it was her, James would be dancing to him now.
 Besides, she wouldn’t do that to him in her newly evolved form.

 It happened about two weeks ago.
 The change.
 Now, smiles are generously handed out, cries of anger no longer heard.
 Remus is trying not to be too hopefully but it seems as if the old Lily is back.

 ‘Back to the original matter though, why do you need the Cloak?’

 ‘It’s a secret date of course.
 The drama adds to the fun.’